yzanhua/Demo/logvol_passthru/README.md

 ## Test Program
 In the demo program [main.cpp](./main.cpp), each mpi process with rank `i` makes one `H5Dwrite` call to write numbers `100*i` to `100*i+9` to the dataset `/D`.
-An example output using 4 mpi processes, **without using any plugin VOL** should be is:
+An example output using 4 mpi processes, **without using any plugin VOL** should be:
 ```shell
 % h5dump base.h5
 HDF5 "base.h5" {